 Incorporating Innovation.
 Structural Moments in the History of Theory and Literary Studies (1870/1970)

 In the history of literary theory of the long 20th century, periods of an emphasis on theory alternate with periods of theory fatigue.
 In particular, the booming ‘scientification’ of literary analysis around 1870 and 1970 as well as the debates on imports of theories from the respective ‘guiding disciplines’ in the humanities—history and sociology, respectively—are characterized by a rhetoric of rejection of new ideas.
-Taking this observation as a starting point, the project investigates the logic of development in the history of literary theory.
-As an alternative to established concepts such as the ‘paradigm shift,’ the project proposes the model of ‘incorporating innovation.’
-Instead of solely naming breaks in the history of theory, it focuses on the forms of negotiation between the old and the new as well as on the moments of reiteration in the theory-histories of authorship, historicization, and fictionality.
+Taking this observation as a starting point, the project investigated the logic of development in the history of literary theory.
+As an alternative to established concepts such as the ‘paradigm shift,’ the project proposed the model of ‘incorporating innovation.’
+Instead of solely naming breaks in the history of theory, it focused on the forms of negotiation between the old and the new as well as on the moments of reiteration in the theory-histories of authorship, historicization, and fictionality.

 Following Peter Bürger and Gerhard Plumpe, ‘incorporation’ describes a defusing of advanced theories that originally set out to reshape (Fleck) the prevailing model of thought.
 As established scholars repeatedly dismiss these potentially dangerous approaches as impractical and harmonize them with existing methods or dismiss them as pseudo-innovations, these theories fail to achieve their intended impact.
 Instead, they perpetuate the outdated.
 Understanding these chewed-up and digested literary-theoretical innovations as an inventory of the paradigm they sought to revolutionize, it becomes easier to understand transformations in 20th century literary theory that occurred less in revolutions than in loops.
 The development and change of literary theory would thus be based on a double latency: the latency of supposedly outdated theoretical premises on the one hand, which incorporate their transformation in order to survive, and, on the other hand, the latency of innovations whose incorporation almost always leaves a residue that may eventually break ground at a later point in time.